Work Hours Calculator

 After you calculate the number of hours you were at work, now you must subtract any unpaid breaks you took during the day.

-If you take an hour break for lunch every day, then you would note “10” hours for each day (or enter “1:00” in the “Break Time” column in the Work Hours Calculator).
+If you work 10 hours and take an hour break for lunch every day, then you would note “10” hours for each day and enter “1:00” in the “Break Time” column in the calculator above.
 If you took an hour and a half lunch break on a particular day, you would convert that time to a decimal (1.5), or in the calculator, you would enter “1:30”.

 Step Five: Add Daily Hours Together